dand-code/Web-layout/README.md

 # Final evaluation - module 1

 Hey 👋!
 I share with you my first module's final evaluation at Adalab.
-The challenge was **create a website with a specific design** and using some tool, like:
+The challenge was **create a website with a specific design** and using some tools, like:
 - Sass;
 - Flexbox and CSS Grid;
 - Media query;